ralphcoder/quick-health-checker/README.md

 App is made simple,and with good UI.

-This repositry also contains an **apk** to install directly on device. so have a check on your health
+This repositry also contains an **apk** to install directly on device. so have a check on your health💪.